CIDA-CSPH/CIDAtools/ReadMe.md

 If the project directory already exists in the P drive, only files/directories that have changed since the last backup will be copied over.
 This speeds up the process.

 Files located in the backup directory that are not in the project directory are not deleted.
 This means if you have large files, anytime you rename them and re-run the backup function, the storage needed will double since both files will remain in the backup folder.
-To avoid this, specify "recreate = TRUE" to fully recreate the current directory from the ground up.
+To avoid this, specify `recreate = TRUE` to fully recreate the current directory from the ground up.

 ## Using snippets